Luxury residential real estate purchase deal

 Working closely with the Royal Borough of Kensington & Chelsea, The Crown Estate, local stakeholders and heritage groups to design the restoration, it’s anticipated REDD will submit a planning application later this year with construction planned for summer 2022.
 Completion is scheduled for 2024.

 Russell Smithers, managing director of REDD, said: “One Palace Green is a landmark acquisition for REDD and will create one of the top-tier luxury residential developments in London.
 We will utilise our in-house development management expertise, with our team of extremely experienced individuals in the fields of heritage restoration and luxury design, to deliver the finest new residences on Kensington Palace Gardens.
 We are currently working on initial ideas and look forward to speaking to the local community shortly.”

 Shakespeare Martineau assisted with all legal aspects of the purchase including real estate, corporate, finance and tax.
-Working alongside Simon Robinson was Danielle Cooper, Lucy Saddington, Catherine Moss, Georgia Keogh, Christopher von Strandmann, Oliver Gutman, Joshua Hartle, Paul Wakefield and Jayne Meakin.
+Working alongside Simon Robinson was Danielle Cooper, Lucy Saddington, Catherine Moss, Georgia Keogh, Christopher von Strandmann, Joshua Hartle, Paul Wakefield and Jayne Meakin.